Speak to an expert

 Can the outdoor unit be located inside a shed or outbuilding?

 No, it cannot.
-If the heat pump outdoor unit was located in an enclosed space it would extract all of the heat from the air inside the building, effectively turning it into a large fridge/freezer.
+If the heat pump outdoor unit is in a closed space, it will take all the heat from the air inside.
+This would turn the building into a big fridge or freezer.

 Can I have the heat pump further down the garden?